 Whoever is selected will hope to add Town’s second away win of the Sky Bet League Two campaign, however a strong Chairboys attack in wait – quite literally.

 Adebayo Akinfenwa, known as the Beast and the strongest player on FIFA, has contributed 10 goals and six assists to the Wycombe cause so far, while experienced striker Craig Mackail-Smith has netted six times.

 Gareth Ainsworth’s side will be without centre-back Adam El-Abd who picked his fifth booking of the season in midweek.

 Town have never lost a game at Adams Park.

-In their five games in Buckinghamshire, the Glovers have won five and drawn two.
+In their five games in Buckinghamshire, the Glovers have won three and drawn two.

 The two draws have been under Darren Way’s stewardship with Kevin Dawson’s penalty being cancelled out by Joe Jacobson’s spot-kick back in January.